plateroD/P-Factor-Raster-Creation-for-WaTEM-SEDEM/README.md

 # P-Factor-Raster-Creation-for-WaTEM-SEDEM
 For me, this is a headache raster to create.
 # Notes
-P-factor Raster (Idrisi RST) — Creation Notes
+P-factor Raster Creation & Cleanup (Python in VS Code) Goal
-Goal

-Create a P-factor raster on the exact grid/CRS of DTM.rst, with:
+Generate a P-factor raster aligned to the DTM.rst reference grid, with:

-Type: Float32
+Data type: Float32

-Values: categorical/stepped in {0.02, 0.20, 0.60}
+Allowed values: {0.02, 0.20, 0.60}

-NoData: 0
+NoData value: 0

-Format: Idrisi RST (+ companion RDC header)
+Format: Idrisi RST (with .rdc header)

-Reference grid:
-C:\Users\dplatero\watem-sedem-master\watem_sedem\Harris_Grove\Input\DTM.rst

-Source:
-PFac.tif (classed P values)
+CRS, extent, resolution, rows/columns: exactly matching DTM.rst

-Why this was tricky (a.k.a. where it went wrong)
+Why this was tricky

-The source TIFF (or an intermediate) had Scale/Offset or integer storage, which made values collapse to 0/1 on export.
+Original PFac.tif had either scale/offset metadata or was stored as an integer type, causing values to collapse to 0 and 1 when exported.

-During alignment, some operations produced non-finite values (-inf, NaN) that then polluted stats.
+Alignment steps produced non-finite values (NaN, -inf) in some pixels, which polluted statistics.

+Some workflows accidentally used bilinear resampling, which is wrong for categorical/stepped rasters like P-factor — it created unwanted intermediate values.

-NoData handling was inconsistent (-9999 present but dataset NoData set to 0), so stats/means looked crazy.
+NoData handling was inconsistent: some rasters contained -9999 but had NoData metadata set to 0.

-Bilinear resampling was used at one point (smooths categories → unintended mid-values 0.2–0.6).
-P is categorical/stepped and must use nearest.
+Final Python Workflow in VS Code
+1. Align the P raster to the DTM grid

+Before cleaning, we used Python’s gdal.Warp() inside VS Code to:

+Force Float32 output type

+Use nearest resampling

+Set dstNodata=0

+Apply the exact CRS, bounds, resolution, and dimensions from DTM.rst